cfchris/Relaxation/README.md

 	result = application.Relaxation.handleRequest();
 	writeOutput(result.Output);

 There's a little more to it than that.
 But, I don't want to stress you out.

-If you want to know more, download the files and poke around the examples.
+If you want to know more, checkout the [QuickStart Guide](https://github.com/cfchris/Relaxation/wiki/QuickStart-Guide).
+Or download the files and poke around the examples.
 Or whatever.
 No pressure.

 # License